FAQs ABOUT HOMESCHOOLING IN RHODE ISLAND

 - WHAT CURRICULUM DO I HAVE TO USE?

 The State Statutes do not require that we follow the Common Core state standards (CCSS), grade level expectations (GLE’s) or follow any particular curriculum.
-State Statute 16-23-2 says that public schools must provide textbooks and all materials that are used in public schools upon request from homeschool parents.
+State Statute 16-23-2 says that public schools must provide textbooks that are used in public schools upon request from homeschool parents.
 Some districts have timeframes to request your textbooks.
 Most homeschoolers find it unnecessary to use texts from public schools and choose to purchase their own curriculum or find other free sources to use.

 - WHAT DOES THE LAW REQUIRE ME TO SUBMIT IN ORDER TO HOMESCHOOL?